imsubhrajyoti/Line-Follower-Bot/README.md

 ### Components Used:
 This project was a Arduino project and completely modular.
 We have used the following components-
-*	Arduino Nano(Microcontroller: ATMega328P-AU)
+*	Arduino Nano(Microcontroller: ATMega328P-AU) X 1
-*	L298N Motor Driver Module
+*	L298N Motor Driver Module X 1
-*	3 IR Sensor Module
+*	IR Sensor Module X 3
-*	2 Sets of BO Motors and Wheels
+*	Sets of BO Motors and Wheels X 2(Sets)
-*	1 Castor wheel
+*	Castor wheel X 1
 *	Power Supply(2 18650 li-ion batteries in series) and a Switch
 *	Breadboard and Jumper wires
 *	Clamps, Nut, Screws and Tapes